Sunday, 30 November 2025

 Entra AAD Security Groups - Remember

-Overview: I have lost count of the number of poor Active Directory and Azure Active Directories I have seen.
-I don't think I've ever seen a good Active Directory actually.
-Certainly nothing large over 5K users.
+Overview: I have lost count of the number of poor Active Directory and Azure Active Directory environments I have encountered.
+I don't think I've ever seen a good Active Directory, actually.
+Certainly nothing significant over 5K 15k users.

-I'm working with a multinational, and we need to improve the security.
-Things are a little all over the place, oddly named and inconsistent, basically the normal for an 300k internal user enterprise with history and multiple aquations.
+I'm working with a multinational, and we need to enhance our security measures.
+Things are a bit all over the place, with oddly named and inconsistent elements, which is basically the norm for a 300k internal user enterprise with a history of multiple acquisitions.

-I identify a coupe of properties that will really create a nice hierarchy, issue is I'm using more than the allowed 5k Dynamic AAD Security Groups.
+I've identified a couple of properties that will create a nice hierarchy, but the issue is that I'm using more than the allowed 5k Dynamic AAD Security Groups.

 Group Types to be aware of relating to Entra